Ukraine May Have To Cede Land 'Temporarily' For Peace: Kyiv Mayor

 London: Ukraine may have to cede territory in order to secure "temporary" peace with Russia, Kyiv mayor Vitali Klitschko told the BBC in an interview published Friday.

+More than three years into its invasion, Russia occupies large swathes of southern and eastern Ukraine.

+As the US pushes both sides towards a peace deal, neither Kyiv nor Moscow have publicly signalled they are willing to give up territory.

 "One of the scenarios is... to give up territory.
 It's not fair.
-But for the peace, temporary peace, maybe it can be a solution, temporary," the former boxing champion said.
+But for the peace, temporary peace, maybe it can be a solution, temporary," Klitschko, a former boxing champion, said.

+His comments came after US President Donald Trump criticised Ukrainian President Volodymyr Zelensky for not agreeing to cede Crimea -- annexed by Moscow in 2014 -- to Russia in a potential peace deal.

+Political campaigning has been largely on hold in Ukraine during the three-year war and martial law, but the Kyiv mayor is known to have a strained relationship with Zelensky.
-Klitschko told the BBC that he was "responsible for the capital of Ukraine" and that President Volodymyr Zelensky may have to accept a "painful solution" to achieve peace.

-However, the Ukrainian people would "never accept occupation" by Russia, he added.
+He told the BBC that Zelensky may have to accept a "painful solution" to achieve peace, but stressed that the Ukrainian people would "never accept occupation" by Russia.

+Klitschko later put out a statement on social media, saying he wanted to "clarify" the interview.

+"I said that Ukraine could be forced to make territorial concessions in exchange for ending the war," he wrote on Telegram, acknowledging that "this scenario is quite possible."

+But he added Kyiv should insist on keeping its occupied regions in any talks.

+"We understand that the scenario of territorial concessions is contrary to our national interests and we must fight against its implementation to the last."

-US President Donald Trump is putting pressure on Ukraine and Russia to agree a deal, and it is reported that territorial concessions, including the United States recognising Russian control of Crimea -- illegally annexed by Moscow in 2014 -- are part of his proposals.
+Trump is putting pressure on Ukraine and Russia to agree a deal and territorial concessions -- including the US recognising Russian control of Crimea that was illegally annexed by Moscow -- are believed to be part of his proposals.

+Klitschko has criticised Zelensky and is rumoured to have political ambitions in the country, which is expected to hold elections when fighting ends.

-Russia launched a full-scale invasion of Ukraine in 2022 and currently controls around 20 percent of Ukrainian territory.
+Moscow launched its invasion in 2022 and occupies large parts of the Donetsk, Lugansk, Zaporizhzhia and Kherson regions.

 Legal Disclaimer: